Introduction (for those new to this website):

 Continue reading below the image.

-Important point to note:
+An important point to note:

 While the only date that we could find printed on the book was 1960 (see image above), I want to be clear that this date is the copyright date.
 This particular book may very well have been printed years after that date.
 The book was owned by a woman who was born in the late 1970s, so it is possible it was purchased new as late as 1979 (or possibly even later).
-If the owners’ family provides me any additional information about the year they acquired this book, I will let you know.
+If the owners’ family provides me with any additional information about the year they acquired this book, I will let you know.
 The Lead levels found in this book are consistent with a book printed in the 1960s or 1970s.

 How much Lead is “too much Lead”?

 HOWEVER: When considering possible toxicant exposure posed by vintage BOOKS, I do not think the current standard for Lead in consumer goods is strict enough.
-The Lead in vintage books (which is often found both in the covers and in pages that get a lot of handling by children – pages that wear and create dust) is more likely to be bioavailable to children handling the item, even at these low low levels, because it is more likely a dust hazard.
+The Lead in vintage books (which is often found both in the covers and in pages that get a lot of handling by children — pages that wear and create dust) is more likely to be bioavailable to children handling the item, even at these low low levels, because it is more likely a dust hazard.
 In my professional opinion, a standard that is more in line with dust wipe sample standards should be applied to the concern for Lead in vintage books.
-Accordingly, I would not personally consider this book safe for children to use (especially given it is easily and cheaply replaced – a brand new version of this book can be found online or in stores for about $5.00 or less, and is completely Lead-free!)
+Accordingly, I would not personally consider this book safe for children to use (especially given it is easily and cheaply replaced — a brand new version of this book can be found online or in stores for about $5.00 or less, and is completely Lead-free!).

 Takeaway:

-Vintage books are not generally safe for children to play with or read [and while this one is fairly low Lead, I have tested many vintage books that have much higher levels — in some cases orders of magnitude higher!].
-If you must keep them for sentimental reasons, please keep them locked in a case behind glass – as you might with works of art, or other items of historical significance.
+Vintage books are not generally safe for children to play with or read (and while this one is fairly low Lead, I have tested many vintage books that have much higher levels — in some cases orders of magnitude higher!).
+If you must keep them for sentimental reasons, please keep them locked in a case behind glass — as you might with works of art or other items of historical significance.
 Books made after 1980 are more likely to be Lead-free (but this is in no way guaranteed).
-Your best bet in looking for safe books (safe from a toxicant / heavy metal perspective) for use by young children is to only purchase books printed after 2011 (after which the United States Consumer Product Safety Improvement Act of 2008 was fully enforceable.)
+Your best bet in looking for safe books (safe from a toxicant/ heavy metal perspective) for use by young children is to only purchase books printed after 2011 (after which the United States Consumer Product Safety Improvement Act of 2008 was fully enforceable).

-Again, given how readily available new copies of this particular book are, I would always ignore any sentimentality over an older Dr. Seuss book and opt for a brand new copy for your children (a copy which they can then safely hand down to their children and grandchildren too!)
-If there is a personal inscription (from a late family member or similar) or something else personal you want to save that has been written in an old book (and if that book was mass manufactured and has no value as an antique) – consider cutting out the page with the inscription and framing it behind glass.
+Again, given how readily available new copies of this particular book are, I would always ignore any sentimentality over an older Dr. Seuss book and opt for a brand new copy for your children (a copy which they can then safely hand down to their children and grandchildren too)!
+If there is a personal inscription (from a late family member or similar) or something else personal you want to save that has been written in an old book (and if that book was mass-manufactured and has no value as an antique), consider cutting out the page with the inscription and framing it behind glass.

 What about children’s books in libraries?